waz-here/GitHub_Introduction/01_Understanding_Githubs_new_optiosn.md

 **Think of it as:** A company or community workspace inside GitHub.

 **Example use:**
-- Group repositories for a team, e.g., `apnic-training` or `pwc-dfir`.
+- Group repositories for a team, e.g., `ABC Company` or `ISOC-IXP-Training`.
 - Manage multiple projects with shared permissions.

 **Why use it:**